Blocking ads removes funding from us!

 Display

-The Pixel 4 XL's P-OLED touchscreen measures 6,3 inches diagonally and covers around 81 Procenter of the front, the aspect ratio is 19:9.
+The P-OLED touchscreen of the Pixel 4 XL measures 6,3 inches diagonally and covers around 81 percent of the front, the aspect ratio is 19:9.
 The resolution is 1.440 x 3.040 pixels, the refresh rate is 90 Hertz.
 HDR is also supported.

 Thanks to the P-OLED technology and HDR, the colors are very strong and the black is very deep.
-In addition, the panel can get very bright, which can be very useful, especially now that summer is approaching.
-A slight bluish tint is only noticeable when the smartphone is tilted a little.
-To be fair, one has to say that with this Proproblem not only Google has to fight.
+The panel can also be very bright, which can be very useful, especially now that summer is approaching.
+Only if you tilt the smartphone a little can you see a slight blue tint.
+To be fair, it is not just Google that is struggling with this problem.

 Pixel 4 XL display